AppliedMechanics-EAFIT/SolidsPy/README.rst

 How to run a simple model
 -------------------------

-For further explanation check the [docs](http://solidspy.readthedocs.io/en/latest/).
+For further explanation check the `docs <http://solidspy.readthedocs.io/en/latest/>`__.
 You can run an analysis in 3 steps:

 - Create the model (i.e., geometry and mesh) using `Gmsh <http://gmsh.info/>`__, for example.
 Several meshes are available in the repo `SOLIDSPy-meshes <https://github.com/AppliedMechanics-EAFIT/SolidsPy-meshes>`__